webgme/webgme/config/README.md

  - If greater than -1 will set the [timeout property of the http-server](https://nodejs.org/api/http.html#http_server_timeout).
 (This can be used to enable large, > 1Gb, file uploads.)
 - `config.server.maxWorkers = 10`
  - Maximum number of child processes spawned by the default worker manager.
-- `config.server.workerManager.path = 'src/server/worker/serverworkermanager'`
+- `config.server.workerManager.path = 'node_modules/webgme-engine/src/server/worker/serverworkermanager'`
- - Path to module (implementing `src/server/worker/WorkerManagerBase`) handling worker requests.
+ - Path to module (implementing `node_modules/webgme-engine/src/server/worker/WorkerManagerBase`) handling worker requests.
 - `config.server.workerManager.options = {}`
  - Options for non-default workerManager (valid fields depend on type of worker-manager).
-- `config.server.log = see config`
+- `config.server.log = see webgme-engine default.config`
  - Transports and options for the server (winston) logger.
 - `config.server.extlibExcludes = ['.\.pem$', 'config\/config\..*\.js$']`
  - Array of regular expressions that will hinder access to files via the '/extlib/' route.
 Requests to files matching any of the provided pattern will result in 403.